 Pge Up or

-Pge Down key from another key set for example.
+Pge Down key from another key set

 I really wanted to have labels on my keys.
 But I realized that with such an uncommon layout and my strong desire to stick to ISO, it is nearly impossible.
 I know there are companies which are able to make you key caps for your custom layout but it is very expensive.